 Shares Authorized.
-Seven million seven hundred fifty thousand shares will be authorized under the 2015 Plan, subject to adjustment for stock splits and other similar changes in our capital structure.
+Nine million seven hundred thousand shares will be authorized under the 2015 Plan, subject to adjustment for stock splits and other similar changes in our capital structure.
 Any shares subject to awards that are forfeited, expire or are otherwise terminated without shares being issued will be returned to the pool of shares available for grant and issuance under the 2015 Plan.
-In addition, any shares subject to awards that are tendered by holders or withheld by us to pay the exercise price of an award or shares withheld to satisfy tax withholding obligations in connection with the exercise or vesting of any awards will also be returned to the pool of shares available for grant and issuance under the 2015 Plan.
-As of April 18, 2022, there are 200,352 shares of common stock available for grants that may be made under the 2015 Plan (excluding the 1,750,000 shares subject to approval under this Proposal 4).
+In addition, any shares subject to awards that are tendered by holders or withheld by us to pay the exercise price of an award or shares available for grant and issuance under the 2015 Plan.
+As of April 24, 2023, there are 593,034 shares of common stock available for grants that may be made under the 2015 Plan (excluding the 1,950,000 shares subject to approval under this Proposal 4).

 Limitations on Awards.
-No more than 7,750,000 shares may be issued pursuant to the exercise of incentive stock options.
+No more than 9,700,000 shares may be issued pursuant to the exercise of incentive stock options.
 Subject to adjustment for stock splits and other similar changes in our capital structure, no participant in the 2015 Plan may be granted options or stock appreciation rights during any 12-month period with respect to more than 500,000 shares (increased to two times such amount with respect to awards granted during the first calendar year of employment).

 Eligible Participants.
 Incentive stock options may be granted only to Company employees.
 All other awards may be granted to any of our employees, directors, consultants, independent contractors and advisors that render bona fide services not in connection with the offer and sale of securities in a capital-raising transaction.
 The Compensation Committee determines which individuals will participate in the 2015 Plan.
-As of April 18, 2022, there were approximately 92 employees and consultants and six non-employee directors eligible to participate in the 2015 Plan.
+As of April 24, 2023, there were approximately 108 employees and consultants and seven non-employee directors eligible to participate in the 2015 Plan.

 Adjustments.
-If the number of outstanding shares of the Company is changed by a stock dividend, extraordinary dividends or distributions (whether in cash, shares or other property, other than a regular cash dividend), recapitalization, stock split, reverse stock split, subdivision, combination, reclassification, spin-off or similar change in our capital structure, then (a) the number of shares reserved for issuance and future grant under the 2015 Plan; (b) the exercise prices of and number of shares subject to outstanding options and stock appreciation rights; (c) the number of shares subject to other outstanding awards; (d) the maximum number of shares that may be issued as incentive stock options or other awards; and (e) the maximum number of shares that may be issued to an individual or to a new employee in any one calendar year, will be proportionately adjusted, subject to any required action by our board of directors or our stockholders and in compliance with applicable securities laws.
+If the number of outstanding shares of the Company is changed by a stock dividend, extraordinary dividends or distributions (whether in cash, shares or other property, other than a regular cash dividend), recapitalization, stock split, reverse stock split, subdivision, combination, reclassification, spin-off or similar change in our capital structure, then (a) the number of shares reserved for issuance and future grant under the 2015 Plar; (b) the exercise prices of and number of shares subject to outstanding options and stock appreciation rights; (c) the number of shares subject to other outstanding awards; (d) the maximum number of shares that may be issued as incentive stock options or other awards; and (e) the maximum number of shares that may be issued to an individual or to a new employee in any one calendar year, will be proportionately adjusted, subject to any required action by our board of directors or our stockholders and in compliance with applicable securities laws.
 No fraction of shares may be issued following any adjustment.